 Benefits of a Profit Sharing Plan

 - Flexibility in Contributions: Employers can choose each year how much to contribute based on the company's profitability.
-This makes it an flexible option for businesses with variable earnings.
+This makes it an flexible option for businesses with changing earnings.

 - Tax Advantages: Contributions are tax-deductible for the business, reducing taxable income.
 Additionally, the funds grow tax-free until withdrawal, which can benefit employees' long-term savings.

-- High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $sixty-six thousand dollars for this year, making it a beneficial option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a advantageous option for employee benefits.

 Setting Up a Profit Sharing Plan